The Horns of Nimon: Plot

 In the centre of the Power Complex, the Nimon operates a transit system, opening a tunnel through a pair of black holes.
 Large globes carrying two more Nimon appear.
 It is revealed that the Nimon are a parasitic race who travel via artificial black holes between planets, draining their resources, before moving on to conquer new worlds.
-They refer to this as "the Great Journey of Life".
 They are now abandoning the distant Planet Crinoth to take over Skonnos.
-Soldeed questions his faith when confronted with multiple Nimons.
 Romana accidentally travels through the tunnel to Crinoth, which she finds overrun with Nimons.
 She is assisted by an old man named Sezom, who gives her a mineral called jacenite which can be used to destroy Nimons.
-Sezom admits that he was the one who helped the Nimons take over, falling for their promises (much like Soldeed).
-He realized too late that the small tributes were only the start of destruction of the whole population.
+Sezom admits that he was the one who helped the Nimons take over, falling for their promises.
+He realised too late that the small tributes were only the start of destruction of the whole population.

 Romana is brought back to Skonnos.
-Amid a struggle, Seth has taken Soldeed's weapon, a ceremonial staff, and fitting it with the jacenite, he stuns the Nimons.
-K9, who has been held captive in Soldeed's laboratory, shoots the remaining Nimon.
+Amid a struggle, Seth takes Soldeed's weapon, a ceremonial staff, fits it with the jacenite, and stuns the Nimons.
 Soldeed is also shot by Seth, but sets off a self-destruct system to destroy the Power Complex.
 Guided by K9, the Doctor and his party escape from the labyrinth.
 The Skonnans evacuate their city as the Nimon Power Complex explodes.
 Seth and Teka take a spacecraft to return to Aneth, while the Nimon-infested Crinoth disintegrates.